DoctorKhan/The-Social-Game-Book/docs/chapter-4-true-hierarchy-vs-false-hierarchy-how-natural-learning-communities-develop.md

 ### True Hierarchy (Service-Based)

+This is a hierarchy that mirrors the wisdom of a forest, where the tallest trees provide shelter for the smallest saplings.
+It is a structure of *nurturing*.

 **Purpose**: Facilitate learning, growth, and collective achievement

 **Authority Source**: Demonstrated competence, wisdom, and ability to serve others